Mortrack/CenyML/Validation_of_CenyML/README.md

-# /'Validation of CenyML'
+# /'Validation\_of\_CenyML'
 This folder contains all the files that were used to validate the CenyML project and that may also serve as code example files for the application of each of the functions contained in such project.

 # How to explore the CenyML project files.
 The following will describe the general purpose of the folders that are located in the current directory address:

+- **/cpuParallel/**:
+    - This folder will contain all the files that were made in order to validate and measure the performance all of the CenyML functions in their CPU parallel version.
 - **/cpuSequential/**:
-    - This folder will contain all the files that were made in order to validate and compare the performance all of the CenyML functions but in their sequential version.
+    - This folder will contain all the files that were made in order to validate and compare the performance all of the CenyML functions in their sequential version with respect to several other reference libraries.
+- **/multiGpu/**:
+    - This folder will contain all the files that were made in order to validate and measure the performance all of the CenyML functions in their multiple GPU parallel version.
+- **/singleGpu/**:
+    - This folder will contain all the files that were made in order to validate and measure the performance all of the CenyML functions in their single GPU parallel version.

 **NOTE:** We refer by sequential to computational programs that use only 1 CPU thread to excecute them.
+Conversely, parallel programs use more than 1 CPU thread to execute several instructions at the same time, which is well known to give faster results than the sequential programs.

 # Requirements to be able to compile any of these validation programs
 The following will describe all the requirements that the user has to meet in order to be able to obtain the same results as described in the CenyML project.

 ## Programming languages used
 The Python codes developed were compiled using the Spyder IDE v5.2.0 with Python v3.9.7.
-On the other hand, the CenyML programs were compiled in C language with the compiler GCC version 10.2.0 with -O3 code optimization.
-In addition, the Nvidia CUDA Compiler (NVCC) in its version 11.2.142 with -O3 code optimization was used for GPU programming.
+On the other hand, the CenyML programs were compiled in C language with the compiler GCC version 9.3.0 with -O3 code optimization.
+In addition, POSIX threads were used for CPU parallelism and the Nvidia CUDA Compiler (NVCC) in its version 11.4 with -O3 code optimization was used for GPU programming.

 ## External libraries and packages used
 The following list will detail the version of the external libraries and packages that were used: